 Workshops will be hosted online via Zoom with captions provided and are free to attend.

-Applications to the Peer to Peer Co-Mentoring strand of the Resilience Programme, close at midnight, Monday 12 April 2021.
+Applications to the Peer to Peer Co-Mentoring strand of the Resilience Programme, closed on Monday 12 April 2021.

 There is no application fee.